-Celiac Disease is a serious condition affecting about 1 in 100 people worldwide, but with proper management and care, its impact on your lifespan and well-being can be greatly mitigated.
-Don't let the statistics concern you too much - they simply remind us to remain diligent in managing this disease.
+Celiac Disease is a condition affecting about 1 in 100 people worldwide.
+With proper management and care, its impact on your lifespan and well-being can be greatly reduced.
+Don't let the statistics concern you too much - they simply remind us to remain diligent in managing this condition.

 You might find it interesting to learn that despite following a gluten-free diet, about 70% of individuals with Celiac Disease might still have unintentional exposure to gluten.
 That's not a cause for alarm - it merely highlights the hidden sources of gluten we might not be aware of in our daily lives.